hgcl/clara-le/pages/posts/26-taking-the-time.md

 One last big change is that I have been spending my free time much more offline.
 It is quite invigorating to step away from the online world a bit.

-On that note, I'll keep this weeknote short and stop it here.
+On that note, I'll keep this weeknote short and stop it here. {end-key}